anony43ctrl/Im_a_total_dumbasss/README.md

-# Online Retail Shopping Application
+# BuyBuddy: Online Retail Shopping Application

 A web-based application that allows users to browse products, add them to the cart, place orders, and track deliveries.
 It includes user registration, product management, order processing, and payment integration.